Moduli spaces of threefolds on the Noether line: Moduli spaces of threefolds on the refined Noether line

-\begin{remark} Though the moduli space of canonical surfaces on the Noether line has at most two irreducible components, recently Rana and Rollenske \cite{RR} studied the moduli space of stable surfaces of general type on the Noether line, also obtaining several components as in our case. \end{remark}
+\begin{remark} Though the moduli space of canonical surfaces on the Noether line (i.e., $K^2 = 2p_g - 4$) has at most two irreducible components, recently Rana and Rollenske \cite{RR} studied the moduli space of stable surfaces of general type on the Noether line, also obtaining several components. \end{remark}